Skip to Content

 Find Out More

-This event is an opportunity for critical and constructive reflection on AI’s past, present, and future, with special attention to issues of equity and racial bias.
+CEAMLS hosts the National Symposium for Equitable AI each year.
+The event brings together technologists, researchers, policy makers, and stakeholders for critical and constructive reflection on AI’s past, present, and future, with special attention to issues of equity and racial bias.

 Learn More